Revised March 22, 2017; April 17, 2017; November 5, 2017; July 19, 2018

 - Therefore, now a new life is formed as a result of that abhisankhāra.
 This new lifeform is also called a sankata because it was based on those sankhāra.

-7. That sankata came to existence because of those immoral abhisankhāra during that immoral act.
+7. That sankata came to existence because of those abhisankhāra during that immoral act.
 It came to existence at a later time via kamma vipāka.

 - This is basically the link between mind and matter.
 In this case the sankata is a rūpa (made of matter) that is created by an abhisankhāra that arose in the mind.